Churguy-ool Khomushku: World War II

 In June 1941, following the start of Operation Barbarossa, the Tuvan People's Republic entered the war on the side of the Soviet Union.
 Khomushku submitted an application for sending him to the front as a volunteer, and his request was granted.
 On May 20, 1943, Khomushku, as part of the first group of volunteers from the Tuvan People's Republic, went to the front.
 For some time, Tuvan volunteers underwent military training in the city of Gorky in Russian SFSR.
 In February 1944, the Tuvan volunteers were assigned to the 25th Separate Tank Regiment.
 The regiment became part of the 52nd Army of the 2nd Ukrainian Front.

 In March 1944, the regiment took part in the Dnieper–Carpathian Offensive.
 On March 5, 1944, during a breakthrough of the German defenses near the villages of Ryzhanovka and Kobilyaki in the Cherkasy Oblast at Reichskommissariat Ukraine, the tank driven by Khomushku, burst into the enemy's location at top speed.
 With fire and caterpillars, the tanks destroyed the German firing points and manpower.
 Within two hours, together with his crew, Khomushku killed 35 enemy soldiers, and destroyed three anti-tank guns, seven machine guns and two mortars.
 When the tank commander was wounded, Khomushku took over command of the tank.

-A few days later, near the city of Uman, three tanks, among which was of Khomushku, captured 24 German aircraft, 80 vehicles, and captured up to a hundred enemy soldiers and officers.
+A few days later, near the city of Uman, three tanks, one of which was Khomushku's, captured 24 German aircraft, 80 vehicles, and captured up to a hundred enemy soldiers and officers.
 This opened the way for further offensive.
 The 25th Separate Tank Regiment took part in battles that liberated Moldova, and fought in Romania and Hungary.
 His unit celebrated Victory Day in Czechoslovakia.

 By the decree of the Presidium of the Supreme Soviet of the USSR dated March 24, 1945, Junior Lieutenant Khomushku was awarded the title of Hero of the Soviet Union with the Order of Lenin and the Gold Star medal.